 I was paying $25/month across three monitoring services for the same thing: knowing when my homelab services go down.
 Better Uptime ($5), UptimeRobot ($8), and Grafana Cloud ($12 for metrics retention).

 Last month I replaced all three with a single Docker Compose stack running on the same ThinkCentre it’s monitoring.
-Three months in, it’s caught 14 outages, alerted me on all of them, and costs exactly $0 extra.
+Three months in, it’s caught 14 outages how I manage 47 newsletters a day with one AI prompt, alerted me on all of them, and costs exactly $0 extra how I built a $0/month blog stack from my home lab.

 The Stack